cbrasser/dotfiles/README.md

 # dotfiles

-config files for my linux installations
+This repo contains all relevant dotfiles for my current arch linux/bspwm setup.